raka747/CS7641notes/RL3 - Game Theory.md

 Some theorems as a result of Nash Equilibrium:
 - In the n-player pure strategy game, if equilibrium of strictly dominated strategies eliminates all but one combination, that combination is the Nash Equilibrium (done iteratively possibly)
 - Any Nash Equilibrium will survive elimination of strictly dominated strategies
-- If n is finite and for all i, S_i is finite there exists a (mixed) Nash Equilibrium
+- If n (number of players) is finite and for all i, S_i is finite (finite number of strategies for each player) there exists a (mixed) Nash Equilibrium

 ## 2 Step

+Two step prisoner's dilemma.
+If you encounter multiple prisoner's dilemmas, then perhaps it's in your interest to cooperate as a signal to the other player that you're the type to cooperate so that the overall cost to you is reduced (i.e. 2x -1 cost instead of 2x -6 cost)

+In order to flesh out this you could possibly make an extended matrix to account steps and for people's behaviors in other steps.

+However...
+It doesn't matter.
+In the final game there is only one game left and all of the previous games are sunk costs.
+Therefore it is determined that the players will end up in the -6, -6 step.
+And since we know the outcome of the final game therefore the n-1 game is the "final" game.
+Therefore proof by induction dictates that we'll always deduct.

 ## Summary